Open-Future-Belgium/ansible-rhel-cis/README.md

 *reason it was split is because this role keeps everything under roles so it breaks with ansible-galaxy and makes it more difficult to keep separate repo's per role*
+*Roles have been fixed to work for centos & rhel 6/7* *Tests have been added with kitchen*

 Requirements
 ------------

 This role has no requirements or dependencies.
-This role runs on rhel 6 / 7
+This role runs on rhel-centos 6 / 7

 Role Variables
 --------------